Ali Şahin Yılmaz

-Ali Şahin Yılmaz (born 1 January 2004) is a Turkish professional footballer who plays as a centre-back for the Süper Lig club Trabzonspor.
+Ali Şahin Yılmaz (born 1 January 2004) is a Turkish professional footballer who plays as a centre-back for the TFF 1.
+Lig club İstanbulspor on loan from Trabzonspor.

 Club career

 Yılmaz is a youth product of Trabzonspor since 2015, and worked his way up all of their youth categories.
 On 14 March 2022, he signed his first professional contract with the club.
 He made his senior and professional debut with Trabzonspor as a substitute in a 1–1 tie with Hatayspor on 5 October 2024.

+On 13 November 2025, Yılmaz was banned from playing for 3 months for his involvement in the 2025 Turkish football betting scandal.

 International career

-Yılmaz is a youth international for Türkiye, having played for the Türkiye U16s, U18s, and U19s.
+Yılmaz is a youth international for Turkey, having played for the Turkey U16s, U18s, and U19s.